RicardoRivera7/Bash-HTB.sh/README.md

 # Bash-HTB.sh

-A script that runs openvpn to use in Hackthebox to connect to any machine
+A script that runs openvpn to use in Hackthebox to connect to any machine, easy to customize to account for any username and filepath

 <h1>Script Output</h1>
 <img src="https://i.imgur.com/YBsaXjV.png" height="80%" width="80%" alt="Bash HTB"/>